UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-scratch.md

     ![Installing CentOS Linux 7](images/vmw-vcd91-vm-install-os.png)

-8. Carry out the operating system install as normal.
-When you've finished, remember to install VMware Tools.
+9. Carry out the operating system install as normal.

-    For more information, see [*VMware Tools installation*](vmw-ref-vmware-tools-installation.md).
+   When you've finished, remember to install VMware Tools (for more information, see [*VMware Tools installation*](vmw-ref-vmware-tools-installation.md)).

 ## Feedback